rosie13/RapidFrames/README.md

 #RapidFrames

 ##What is it?
-A lightweight prototype production framework for modelling the structure, design & UX of web and mobile.
+A lightweight prototype production framework for modelling the structure, design & UX of web and mobile sites.

 ##Features